HyoungsungKim/ECC-PoW-project/README.md

             }(goRoutineSignale)
         }
-        // Need to wait to prevent memory leak casued by unfinished goroutine wg.Wait()
+        // Need to wait to prevent memory leak which is casued by unfinished goroutine wg.Wait()
     }
 }